MicrosoftDocs/learn/learn-pr/wwl/administer-fabric/includes/3-admin-role-tools.md

 > [!NOTE]
 > See [What is Microsoft Fabric administration?](/fabric/admin/microsoft-fabric-admin) for specific details on the different admin roles and responsibilities.

 As a Fabric admin, you work primarily in the Fabric admin portal.
-You may also need to familiarize yourself with: the [Microsoft 365 admin center](/microsoft-365/admin/admin-overview/admin-center-overview), the [Microsoft 365 Security & Microsoft Purview compliance portal](/microsoft-365/compliance/microsoft-365-compliance-center), [Azure Active Directory in the Azure portal](/azure/active-directory/fundamentals/active-directory-whatis), [PowerShell cmdlets](/powershell/power-bi/overview), and [administrative APIs and SDK](/rest/api/power-bi/admin).
+You may also need to familiarize yourself with: the [Microsoft 365 admin center](/microsoft-365/admin/admin-overview/admin-center-overview), the [Microsoft 365 Security & Microsoft Purview compliance portal](/microsoft-365/compliance/microsoft-365-compliance-center), [Microsoft Entra ID in the Azure portal](/azure/active-directory/fundamentals/active-directory-whatis), [PowerShell cmdlets](/powershell/power-bi/overview), and [administrative APIs and SDK](/rest/api/power-bi/admin).

 ## Describe admin tasks

 As an admin, you may be responsible for a wide range of tasks to keep the Fabric platform running smoothly.
 These tasks include:

 **Security and access control**: One of the most important aspects of Fabric administration is managing security and access control to ensure that only authorized users can access sensitive data.
-You can use role-based access control (RBAC) to define who can view and edit content, set up data gateways to securely connect to on-premises data sources, and use Azure Active Directory (Azure AD) to manage user access.
+You can use role-based access control (RBAC) to define who can view and edit content, set up data gateways to securely connect to on-premises data sources, and use Microsoft Entra ID (Azure AD) to manage user access.

 **Data governance**: Effective Fabric administration requires a solid understanding of data governance principles.
 You should know how to secure inbound and outbound connectivity in your tenant and how to monitor usage and performance metrics.
 You should also know how to apply data governance policies to ensure data within your tenant is only accessible to authorized users.